jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/crtl-review/index.md

 ![Flags](https://res.cloudinary.com/fluid-attacks/image/upload/v1669229599/blog/crtl-review/Screenshot_2022-11-22_160334.webp)

-However, as the exam is designed to last 5 days, you must wait until the fifth day to get the certification.
+However, as the exam is designed to last five days, you must wait until the fifth day to get the certification.

 ## Exam tips